How much does a £1.5 million mortgage cost?

 Discover how you can secure a £1.5 million mortgage with expert guidance from Trinity Financial.

 To qualify for a £1.5 million mortgage, you typically need a deposit of at least 10% of the purchase price; however, some lenders may require a deposit of up to 20%.
-Additionally, a single or joint income of at least £300,000 is usually required.
+Additionally, a single or joint income of at least £275,000 is usually needed.

-At the time of writing this article, the estimated monthly repayments for a £1.5 million mortgage are around £4,785 on interest-only or £6,551.95 on capital repayment.
-This calculation is based on an interest rate of 4%, a 30-year term, and a capital repayment structure.
-Providing applicants have a 40% deposit.
+At the time of writing this article, the estimated monthly repayments for a £1.5 million mortgage are around £4,962.50 on interest-only or £7,135.31 on capital repayment.
+This calculation is based on an interest rate of 3.97% currently offered over a 30-year term, provided applicants have a 40% deposit.
+This rate tracks the Bank of England base rate, and the overall cost for comparison is 6.2% APRC representative.

-In this guide, we outline the expected repayments, income requirements, and other key factors that affect your mortgage costs.
+In this guide, we outline the expected repayments, income requirements, and other key factors that affect your large mortgage loan costs.

 How many lenders offer £1.5 million mortgages?

-A surprising number of mortgage lenders offer larger mortgage loans, including many of the high-street banks and building societies.
+A surprising number of mortgage lenders offer larger mortgage loans, particularly through their broker lending departments, including many of the high-street banks and building societies.
 HSBC, Santander, Halifax and NatWest typically offer competitively priced larger mortgages.
 Private banks like Coutts, Investec, and Barclays also want to issue larger mortgages.

 How much does a £1.5 million mortgage cost per month?